-ALTER DOMAIN
+ALTER DOMAIN clauses

-TO name
+TO name-

 Renames the domain, as long as there are no dependencies on the domain, i.e. table columns, local variables or procedure arguments referencing it.

-SET DEFAULT
+SET DEFAULT-

 Sets a new default value for the domain, replacing any existing default.

-DROP DEFAULT
+DROP DEFAULT-

 Deletes a previously specified default value and replace it with

-.
-SET NOT NULL
+NULL.
+SET NOT NULL-

 Adds a

-constraint to the domain;columns or parameters of this domain will be prevented from being written asNULL
+NOT NULLconstraint to the domain;columns or parameters of this domain will be prevented from being written asNULL, i.e. a value is required.NoteAdding a

 Drops the

-constraint from the domain.NoteAn explicit
+NOT NULLconstraint from the domain.NoteAn explicit

 Adds a